-The key areas of work, within this section, are joint areas of work that have been identified as those that will have the greatest impact, in relation to responding to the identified care and support requirements in Powys population assessment and delivering the new integrated health and care model for Powys and its intended outcomes.
+This section identifies the joint areas of work that have been agreed as those that will have the greatest impact, in relation to responding to the identified care and support requirements in Powys' population assessment, and in delivering the new integrated health and care model for Powys and its intended outcomes.

-It is also driven by the feedback provided by the Regulators in relation to the recommendations made following the review of children services by the Care Inspectorate Wales (CIW, previously CSSIW).
+It is also driven by the feedback provided by the Regulators in relation to the recommendations made following the review of children services by the Care Inspectorate Wales (CIW).
 It will be further refined in line with the recommendations of the adult's services review following its completion.